Diocese of Melfi-Rapolla-Venosa: Chapter and cathedral

-The cathedral of Melfi, dedicated to the Taking Up of the Body of the Virgin Mary into Heaven (Assumption), was administered by a Chapter, composed of four dignities (the Cantor, the Primicerius, the Treasurer, and the Vice-Cantor) and sixteen canons.
+The cathedral of Melfi, dedicated to the Taking Up of the Body of the Virgin Mary into Heaven (Assumption), was administered by a corporation called a Chapter, composed of four dignities (the Cantor, the Primicerius, the Treasurer, and the Vice-Cantor) and sixteen canons.
 In 1748, there were four dignities and twenty-two canons.

 The cathedral Chapter of Rapolla had three dignities and five canons.

 In 1764, Venosa had a population of about 4,000 persons.
 Its cathedral, dedicated to S. Andrew, had a Chapter composed of four dignities and twenty canons.
 When Venosa became united to the diocese of Melfi in 1986, it had a population of less than 34,000, with only twenty priests to serve them.